Return to the BUILD

 - Motorized Jaw and Eyes

 - Illuminated Eyes

 Be sure you have all of the correct parts and they match what is listed in the magazine.
 We will not use the Chrome Eye and Nasal Sockets again until Issue 6, so put it safely aside for now:

 Press one of the Red Eye Caps into each of the Chrome Eye Orbits.

 Carefully insert one LED into the back of each Chrome Eye Orbit.
 The wires should be aligned with the pins on the Chrome Eye Orbit, with the red wire facing the side with the two pins.

 What they mean here is to align the pins of the LED with the pins of the Chrome Eye Orbit.
 They should be on the same plane:

 With the concave side of the Matte Black Inner Eye Sockets facing you, place each completed eye into a socket with the third pin facing up.
 These will be loose until the next step is completed.

 The instructions are WRONG here and Hachette notifies builders about it in Issue 18, but we are going to fix it right now.
 The third pin needs to face the other way as shown below (towards the top of the skull).
 This is quite tricky as the Chrome Eye Orbits don’t stay in place very well.
-A third hand may be needed, but I used a piece of electrical tape on the back side to just hold them in place long enough for the picture and the next step:
+I used a piece of electrical tape on the back side to hold these in place for this picture and the next step: